visenze/visearch-widget-javascript-examples/README.md

 };
 ```

-For detailed documentation on how to integrate and use the SDK, please refer to the our
+For detailed documentation on how to integrate and use the SDK, please refer to the our developer documentation:

 - [Find Similar](http://developers.visenze.com/solutions/findsimilar/)
 - [You May Also Like](http://developers.visenze.com/solutions/recommendation/)